NeonGeckoCom/skill-fallback_llm/README.md

 To send a single query to an LLM, you can ask Neon to "ask Chat GPT <something>".
-To start conversing with an LLM, ask to "talk to Chat GPT" and have all of your input sent to an LLM until you say goodbye or stop talking for awhile.
+To start conversing with an LLM, ask to "talk to Chat GPT" and have all of your input sent to an LLM until you say goodbye or stop talking for a while.

 Enable fallback behavior by asking to "enable LLM fallback skill" or disable it by asking to "disable LLM fallback".

+To have a copy of LLM interactions sent via email, ask Neon to "email me a copy of our conversation".

 ## Examples